nextcloud/documentation/developer_manual/tutorial.rst

 Dependency Injection
 --------------------
 Dependency Injection helps you to create testable code.
-A good overview how it works and what the benefits are can be seen on `Google's Clean Code Talks <http://www.youtube.com/watch?v=RlfLCWKxHJ0>`_
+A good overview over how it works and what the benefits are can be seen on `Google's Clean Code Talks <http://www.youtube.com/watch?v=RlfLCWKxHJ0>`_

 The container is configured in :file:`appinfo/bootstrap.php`.
 We use Pimple for the container.
 The documentation on how to use it can be seen on the `Pimple Homepage <http://pimple.sensiolabs.org/>`_